ThomasCouz/thomas-dashlane/README.md

 **Focus on [int_daily_user_events](https://github.com/ThomasCouz/thomas-dashlane/blob/main/dbt/models/intermediate/int_daily_user_events.sql) model:** <br>
 The goal with this model is to have a standard aggregation at the daily and user level that can be reused for a variety of use cases. <br>
-* **Grain**: one row per user, per day, between user creation date and a default end date (set as a dbt variable).
+* **Grain**: one row per user per day, between user creation date and a default end date (set as a dbt variable).
 In production this default end date should be the current date.
     Note that there will be a row in this model even if the user has not triggered any event on that day <br>
 * **Materialization**: this is a time series model with past data that won't change.
 Therefore, it is materialized as an incremental model for performance reasons. <br>
 * **Late-arriving data handling**: they are accounted for in this model by setting the `lookback_window_days` variable (currently set at 2 days).
 This means that when the model is run, it will always recompute the last 2 days of data to capture any late-arriving events. <br>